 The prerequisite is sophomore standing.
-There is a lab fee.
-The course may be repeated once.
+There is a course fee.
+This course may be repeated once for credit.
 This course is offered every fall.

 ART 3070 - Advanced Illustration

 This studio course focuses on providing the student an increased understanding of the art of illustration.
 The student will continue to develop drawing skills, their own distinct illustration style, and the ability to communicate visually through illustration, in traditional and/or electronic media.